firehol/website/README.md

 This tree contains the sources for the FireHOL website:
     http://firehol.org

-The website is built using nanoc, pandoc and nokogiri.
+The website is built using nanoc 3.x, pandoc and nokogiri.
 If you have ruby 1.9+ (on your machine you can install them with gem:

     sudo gem install nanoc pandoc-ruby nokogiri